Mont Ventoux: Other appearances in the Tour

 In 1951, the approach to the summit was from Malaucène.
 In 2021, the first ascent was from Sault, whilst the second was from Bédoin.
 In all other years, the approach has been from Bédoin.

+Tour de France Femmes

+Stage 7 of the 2026 Tour de France Femmes will end at the summit of Mont Ventoux.

 Climb from Bédoin

 The climb by bike from Bédoin to Mont Ventoux is one of the toughest in professional cycling.
 The figure for the average gradients per kilometre can be found in many books and websites on cycling.
 The average gradient of the total climb and also the average gradients per kilometre differ slightly, depending on the source of the information.
 Accurate measurements result in an average gradient for the total climb of 7.43%, based on a horizontal distance of 21.765 km and an ascent of 1617 m.
 The actual distance ridden is 21.825 km.

 The average gradients in each kilometre are as follows: